 Picture this: You're doing your weekly grocery shop and there's a great deal on a family pack of chicken thighs.
 And now that you're looking in the meat section, you were thinking maybe you'd have a cookout this weekend and the ground beef is on sale.
-And you might as well stock up on buns because, well, it's summer and you always need buns.
+And you might as well stock up on buns because, well, it's still summer-ish and you need buns.

 Somehow you walk out of the store with more than enough to feed you, your family, and then some.
 You're still feeling pretty good though — until you get home and you are hit with that sinking feeling that comes from knowing that you can't possibly eat everything before it goes bad.
 No worries, though, right?
 That's what the freezer is for.

 But what if those thighs come out covered in ice and freezer burn?
 Are they still safe to eat?
 We investigated.

 What Is Freezer Burn and Is it Safe to Eat?

 Freezer burn is what happens when food loses moisture in the freezer.
 Let's take those chicken thighs, for example.
 As they hang out in your freezer, over time, some water will escape from them.
 This will happen more slowly if they're packaged properly, but leave them in there long enough and some water will get out.
 As that water turns into ice crystals, the thighs become dehydrated and you'll notice discolored or toughened patches.

 Chicken might take on a whiter pink tone, or the bones may become darker.
 For beef, you might notice that the bright-red color turns dark or pale brown if it's been stored for a long time.